fredo509/Portfolio_setup_mobile_first/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for this beautiful project
+I would like to thank microverse for this beautiful project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>